Reducing the number of equations defining a subset of the $n$-space over a finite field

-The theorem that any algebraic set in $n$-dimensional space is the zero-locus of a system consisting of $n$ polynomials \footnote{The problem dates back to Kronecker.
-Its rather dramatic story is briefly presented in \cite{EE}; for much more detailed vivid account consult N. Schappacher's available online presentation \textit{Political Space Curves}.} has been proved independently by Storch (\cite{S}) and Eisenbud and Evans (\cite{EE}); both short proofs are ring-theoretic, i.e., one reduces the number of generators of the ideal generated by the defining polynomials.
+The theorem that any algebraic set in $n$-dimensional space is the intersection of $n$ hypersurfaces \footnote{The problem dates back to Kronecker.
+Its rather dramatic story is briefly presented in \cite{EE}; for much more detailed vivid account consult N. Schappacher's available online presentation \textit{Political Space Curves}.} has been proved independently by Storch (\cite{S}), and Eisenbud and Evans (\cite{EE}); both short proofs are ring-theoretic, i.e., one reduces the number of generators of radical ideals.

-In this note we examine closer the problem for algebraic sets over finite fields.
+In this note we examine closer the finite fields case of the problem.
 If just the number of equations needed to describe an algebraic set is in question, then the answer is immediate: it is easy to construct a single polynomial defining it.
-If, however, the nature of defining polynomials (e.g., their total degree) is of interest then the investigation becomes more complex.
+If, however, the nature of defining polynomials (e.g., their total degree) is to be preserved, this problem becomes more interesting.

-It turns out that in the finite fields case we can avoid dealing with rings; the vector space structure is sufficient.
-As a consequence, we obtain a stronger result: a reduced system of equations consists of linear combinations with \textit{scalar} coefficients of the input ones so roughly speaking they are of the same type (see Corollaries \ref{wniosek} and \ref{wniosek1}) and our proof is even simpler; it relies on elementary computations. \\
+It turns out that we can avoid dealing with rings; the vector space structure is sufficient and, as in the theorem cited above, our result again produces $n$ equations; moreover, we show that these new equations can be chosen to be linear combinations with \textit{scalar} coefficients of the old ones, so, roughly speaking, they remain of the same type (see Corollaries \ref{wniosek} and \ref{wniosek1}, with accompanying examples), and our proof is surprisingly elementary. \\

 We fix the following notation:\\

 \begin{theorem} Let $X$ be a set with at most $\frac{q^{n+1}-q}{q-1}$ elements.
 If $f_{1}, \ldots, f_{k} \in \mathrm{Map}(X,\F)$ for some $k>n$ then there exist $g_{1}, \ldots, g_{n} \in \mathrm{Span}(f_{1}, \ldots, f_{k})$ such that $\mathrm{Z}(g_{1}, \ldots, g_{n})=\mathrm{Z}(f_{1}, \ldots, f_{k})$. \end{theorem}